 If you’re familiar with video games, you may recognise a lot of these titles, either because they broke out of the indie scene and into the mainstream on PC and consoles, or because they come from notable publishers like Devolver Digital and Raw Fury.
 Some of these games are definitely all-time favourites, no matter what platform you play them on.

-The Apple TV App Store game ecosystem
+Apple TV App Store game ecosystem

 But what about the rest of the games available on the App Store, published by third-party developers?
 The iOS App Store is known for its wealth of games, as well as other mobile subscription services like Netflix Games.
-But how many of those game developers have thought about Apple TV?
+But how many of those game developers have thought about

 There are a number of stellar, artful independent games – all-time greats like Inside, Transistor, Hyper Light Drifter, and Machinarium.
 There are also some remastered retro classics like Sonic the Hedgehog 1 and 2, and Wonder Boy: The Dragon’s Trap.